This is a project that I'm working on for a friend. It's kind of a

 So, you can see that the primary audience is younger kids.
 The secondary audience is those kids' families—especially their parents.

-One of the struggles I've had in approaching this is that the name—The Conservation Conversation—is really kind of tricky, both to say and to read.
+The Conservation Conversation—is really kind of tricky, both to say and to read.
 The play on words (reversing the S and the V) is fun in concept, but everything I've done to draw attention to it just makes it harder to read.
 In the end, I proposed just doing a simple type treatment in Gotham Rounded and rely more on secondary graphics and visual language to help brand the thing.

 The only real direction I received as far as visuals go is that they wanted it clean and modern, but not too trendy.
 Simple to use, simple to read.
 Engaging, lively, etc.